Call our office today to make an appointment at (770) 460-8166

-Ashley, Veterinary Assistant
+Ashley, Lead Ophthalmology Veterinary Technician

-Ashley graduated from Abraham Baldwin Agricultural College in 2003 and received a B.S. in Biology from Clayton State.
+Ashley, Veterinary Assistant Ashley graduated from Abraham Baldwin Agricultural College in 2003 and received a B.S. in Biology from Clayton State.
 She has been working in the veterinary field since 1999.
 Her interest in veterinary ocular diseases and emergency medicine led her to the South Atlanta Veterinary Specialty Center.

-Dakota, Veterinary Assistant
+Ingrid, Veterinary Assistant

 Ingrid joined the SAVES team in the Summer of 2018.
 She graduated from the University of Georgia with a Bachelor’s degree in Psychology and Pre-Medicine.
 She has experience volunteering with the Guide Dog Foundation and working with human ophthalmologists.
 In her free time, she enjoys traveling, reading and baking.
 Although she only has a 10 gallon fish tank now, she hopes to someday have a black lab and a German Shepherd.